 A student in grade 5 or 8 will have two additional opportunities to take a failed assessment.
 If a student fails a second time, a grade placement committee, consisting of the principal or designee, the teacher, and the student's parent, will determine the additional special instruction the student will receive.
 After a third failed attempt, the student will be retained; however, the parent can appeal this decision to the committee.
-In order for the student to be promoted, based on standards previously established by the district, the decision of the committee must be unanimous.
+In order for the student to be promoted, based on standards previously established by the district, the decision of the committee must be unanimous and the student must complete additional special instruction before beginning the next grade level.
 Whether the student is retained or promoted, an educational plan for the student will be designed to enable the student to perform at grade level by the end of the next school year.
 [See policies at EIE.]